aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 Follow the documentation on how to start an instance [here](https://docs.aws.amazon.com/enclaves/latest/user/create-enclave.html#launch-parent).
 The next steps will be run inside that instance.

 > Note: The guide will also assume you have an IAM role attached to an instance profile and associated to the instance.
-For more information on instance profiles [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).
+You can find more information on instance profiles [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).

 Nitro Enclaves can be built from a docker container, alongside a kernel and an init process.
 For this step you need to install